ai/autoprefixer-rails/README.md

 ### Sprockets

-If you use Sinatra or other non-Rails frameworks with Sprockets, just connect your Sprockets environment to Autoprefixer and write CSS in the usual way:
+If you use Sinatra or other non-Rails frameworks with Sprockets, just connect your Sprockets environment with Autoprefixer and write CSS in the usual way:

 ```ruby